Texas Notary Fees: $10 Max Per Signature (2026) | §406.024 | HB 255

 Texas requires notaries to maintain a record book (journal) of all notarial acts performed.
 Key requirements:

-- Mandatory: All Texas notaries must maintain a journal
+- Mandatory: All Texas notaries must maintain a journal of every notarial act

 - Required entries: Date, type of notarial act, type of document, printed name and address of each signer, type of ID used, fee charged